Vaniyambadi: Location

 Vaniyambadi is located at 12.6872° N, 78.6303° E. It has an average elevation of 354 m and lies in the Eastern Ghats region and on the banks of the Palar river.
 Yelagiri and Javadi Hills are located to the south of the town.
 By road Vaniyambadi is surrounded by Ambur and Tirupathur which are 15 km, 24 km away respectively.
 It is on the banks of the Palar River.

 Climate

 Vaniyambadi experiences a tropical savanna climate (Köppen climate classification Aw).
-The temperature ranges from 10 °C (50 °F) to 40 °C (104 °F).
+The temperature ranges from 10°C (50°F) to 40°C (104°F).
 In the city, March to May are the hottest months and November to January are the coldest.
 Vaniyambadi receives 865.3 mm (34.07 in) of rainfall every year.
 The southwestern monsoon from June to September brings 360.5 mm of rainfall, with September being the rainiest month.
-The northeastern monsoon which lasts from October to December brings 294.7 mm of rainfall.
+The north-eastern monsoon which lasts from October to December brings 294.7 mm of rainfall.
 The humidity ranges from 50% to 58% during summer and 61% to 80% during winter.